facebook/fresco/docs/01-using-drawees-code.md

     .setBackgrounds(backgroundList)
     .setOverlays(overlaysList)
     .build();
-mSimpleDraweeView.setDraweeHierarchy(hierarchy);
+mSimpleDraweeView.setHierarchy(hierarchy);
 ```

-Do **not** call `setDraweeHierarchy` more than once on the same view, even if the view is recycled.
+Do **not** call `setHierarchy` more than once on the same view, even if the view is recycled.
 The hierarchy is expensive to create and is intended to be used more than once.
 Use `setController` or `setImageURI` to change the image shown in it.

 ### Modifying the hierarchy in-place